passat05/retail-data-analysis/README.md

 Weekly_Sales -  sales for the given department in the given store IsHoliday - whether the week is a special holiday week

-**The Task**
+**Problem Statement**

-Predict the department-wide sales for each store for the following year
+Predict the department-wide sales for each store for the following year to support making strategic decisions:

-Model the effects of markdowns on holiday weeks

-Provide recommended actions based on the insights drawn, with prioritization placed on largest business impact
+ + Enhance resource allocation to meet customer demand effectively.
+ + Optimize sales planning by factoring in holidays, seasons, and special events to maximize profitability

+**Metholody**

+Train multiple models using linear and tree-based to choose the most appropriate models.